 After almost 10 years on Bulli and Wollongong councils Les retired his civic duties in 1957 later working part time as a doorman at Woonona Bulli Soccer Club, while helped by his son John, continuing his lifetime hobby of pigeon racing from the family home in Hospital Road.

 Les was a life member of the Bulli Police Boys’ Club, chaired both the Bulli Ambulance Committee and Bulli Bush Fire Brigade and was on the Bulli Hospital Auxiliary.
 Strachan Park in Woonona shopping centre is named in his honour.

 The tireless Bulli community worker died in 1973 aged 73.

-In a postscript, the Bulli Show Society, assisted for the first time by the Woonona Lions Club, changed the show date for a third time in 2003 in another attempt to finally beat the rain.
+The Bulli Show Society, assisted for the first time by the Woonona Lions Club, changed the show date for a third time in 2003 in another attempt to finally beat the rain.
 Suffice to say showers swept through Slacky Flat during the show, as it had done 50 years previously.
-The Bulli Show dates have been again changed for the fourth time and now are held in May.
-The 2015 Show will be held on May 30 and 31.
+The Bulli Show dates were changed for the fourth time in 2015, when the event was held in May.